fletchjp/CANCMDDC2/README.md

 The program runs on an Arduino MEGA.
 A UNO does not have enough memory or IO pins.

+A future version will output instructions over CBUS to external power control units with CBUS logic switching instead of relays.

 ## Acceleration

 The existing code has a fixed factor for acceleration and deceleration.
 I am looking into adding code developed by Paul Miller which allows the CANCAB to change the acceleration setting.

 In order to implement this I have to understand more about the codes sent by the CANCAB.
 This has lead me to the study of the MERG CBUS DCC system which I had not looked at before.

+This is not currently being implemented - see versions above.

 ## Equipment